couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 collection.save(mutableDocument);
 ```
 > **NOTE**
-> You will always take a small performance hit when serializing and deserializing objects to and from JSON.
+> You will always take a performance and memory hit depending on device constraints when serializing and deserializing objects to and from JSON strings.
 If performance is a concern, it's best to use the Key Value pair approach when creating documents in Couchbase Lite.
 >

 ### Create an Embedded Object